 Fellows are nominated by the president or chancellor based on their potential for public leadership and their work with communities.
 Nominees must fulfill the following requirements:

-- Be currently enrolled in a graduate or undergraduate program at Texas State University.
-Preference is given to undergraduate students.
+- Be a currently enrolled undergraduate or graduate student.
+Preference given to undergraduate students.

-- Commit to being present and fully engaged in offered fellowship activities.
+- Commit to participating fully in fellowship activities through Campus Compact

 Kaison Ward, Class of 2026